devowlio/wp-react-starter/README.md

 When the composer dependency supports autoloading you do not have to worry about including.
 The boilerplate already includes the vendor autoload if exists.

 ## Add external JavaScript library
+When using external libraries or React components it is recommended to avoid bundling it with the plugin's source code (webpack).
+Because the WordPress community offers a lot of plugins you should enqueue the library files using the provided `base\AssetsBase` (which is based on `wp_enqueue_script`/`wp_enqueue_style`) to **avoid duplicate JavaScript assets**.

 In this example we want to use this NPM package in our WordPress plugin: https://www.npmjs.com/package/jquery-tooltipster.
 It is a simple tooltip plugin for jQuery.

 1. Run `npm install jquery-tooltipster --save-dev` to install the npm module.